-The late Bill Brown was the team-mate of the late Sir Donald Bradman, and a member of the legendary Invincibles, who toured England in 1948 without defeat.
-He made his debut for New South Wales against Queensland at the Gabba in November 1932, where he was run out for a duck without facing a ball.
-He was Wisden Cricketer of the Year (1939), averaged nearly 47 in test cricket, and over 50 in first-class cricket, making 39 first-class hundreds.
-He would have undoubtedly played more Test cricket if it were not for the war.
-In June 2000, Mr Brown was awarded the Order of Australia for service to cricket as a player, selector, coach and administrator and for his involvement with the cricket charity Lord's Taverners, which raises money to help disadvantaged young people.
+The late Bill Brown OAM was an Australian test cricketer, teammate of the late Sir Donald Bradman, and a member of the legendary Invincibles.
+He made his debut for New South Wales against Queensland at the Gabba in 1932 and was Wisden Cricketer of the Year in 1939.
+Bill would have undoubtedly played more test cricket if it were not for the war.
+In June 2000, he was awarded the Order of Australia for service to cricket as a player, selector, coach and administrator and for his involvement with the cricket charity Lord’s Taverners.

 Dr Tony Gould AM

-Dr Tony Gould has been a driving force behind the development of Queensland’s performing arts for more than 20 years.
-In July 1979, following a world-wide search, Tony was named Director of Queensland's $130 million Performing Arts Complex at the Queensland Cultural Centre.
-Under Tony's direction, the complex has become internationally known for its contribution to social-justice performing arts programs, arts education activities and special initiatives for the elderly, the young, the disabled and the disadvantaged of the community.
-After this role, Tony has left another lasting legacy as artistic director for five Brisbane Festivals.
-Tony believes this has been his greatest contribution to Queensland.
-Under Tony’s leadership, vision and development of artists and new companies, Queensland’s dynamic arts industry has thrived.
+Dr Tony Gould AM is a performing arts pioneer and has been a driving force behind the development of Queensland’s performing arts for decades.
+In 1979, Tony was named Director of Queensland’s Performing Arts Complex and, under his direction, the complex became internationally known for its contribution to social justice performing arts programs, arts education activities and special initiatives.
+Following this role, Tony left another legacy as Artistic Director of Brisbane Festival for five years.
+Queensland’s dynamic arts industry has thrived under Tony’s leadership, vision and through his development of artists and new companies.

 Patrick Terrence (Terry) Jackman AM

-Terry Jackman is one of Queensland's leading business identities and has been an influential figure in the growth of the state's tourism industry.
-Terry commenced work at the age of 15 for Birch, Carroll and Coyle Limited, Brisbane, where he worked for 20 years, the last five as the company's Chief Executive.
-In 1989, Terry formed Pacific Cinemas Pty Ltd, now the largest privately owned cinema exhibition group in Australia.
+Terry Jackman AM is one of Queensland’s leading business identities and has been an influential figure in the growth of the state’s tourism industry.
+Terry worked at Birch, Carroll and Coyle Limited, Brisbane for 20 years with the last 5 as the company’s Chief Executive.
+In 1989, Terry formed Pacific Cinemas Pty Ltd, one of the largest privately owned cinema exhibition groups in Australia.
 In Terry’s role as the Chairman of Tourism Queensland, he played a central role in the success and growth of Queensland’s tourism industry.

 Dr Aila Keto AO

-A recognised authority on world heritage, Dr Aila Keto helped achieve the landmark closure in 1988 of the rainforest timber industry in north Queensland and the subsequent end of all rainforest-logging on Queensland public land in 1994.
-Dr Keto's determination also helped achieve three successful world heritage listings - the Wet Tropics, Fraser Island and the Central Eastern Rainforest Reserves of Australia.
-The listing of Queensland's Wet Tropics as a world heritage site in 1988 saved 1.5 million hectares of land, some of it containing the oldest blueprints for life on earth.
-In 1999, Dr Keto effectively preserved another 1.25 million hectares of Queensland hardwood forests when she helped negotiate the historic South East Queensland Forest Agreement.
+Dr Aila Keto AO is an environmental activist and recognised authority on world heritage.
+Aila helped achieve the landmark closure of the rainforest timber industry in North Queensland in 1988 and the subsequent end of all rainforest logging on Queensland public land in 1994.
+Aila also achieved three successful world heritage listings—the Wet Tropics, Fraser Island and the Central Eastern Rainforest Reserves of Australia.
+In 1988 the listing of Queensland’s Wet Tropics as a world heritage site saved 1.5 million hectares of land, then in 1999 another 1.25 million hectares of Queensland hardwood forests were preserved through the historic South East Queensland Forest Agreement.